ForecastHealth/gbci-brca-models/README.md

 These assumptions may change over time, in which case they will be documented in the commits.

 ## Scenarios: An overview
-There are four scenarios which are modelled:
+There are four scenarios which are modelled.
+These scenarios are incremental, meaning that 2 must happen after 1, and 3 must happen after 2.
 1. Baseline
 2. Baseline + early awareness campaign
 3. Baseline + early awareness campaign + screening
     a.
 Where screening is led by mammography
     b.
 Where screening is led by clinical breast exam

 These four scenarios can be compared incrementally, meaning you can subtract a scenario from another scenario to see the incremental difference in costs and health impacts.
 - Scenario 2 - Scenario 1 = Incremental costs and impact of early awareness campaigns
 - Scenario 3 - Scenario 2 = Incremental costs and impact of screening